‘Westworld’ Season 2: HBO’s Schedule Reveals The Titles For The Last Two Episodes And Speculation Begins

 With only three episodes left of HBO’s’ Westworld Season 2, fans are already trying to work out what will happen.
-It has been a season that has managed to scramble timelines even further as it drew out the two weeks between the Season 1 finale where Dolores (Evan Rachel Wood) kills Dr. Ford (Anthony Hopkins) and the Season 2 premiere where Delos find a lake filled with dead hosts.
+It has been a season that has managed to scramble timelines even further as it drew out the two weeks between the Season 1 finale where Dolores (Evan Rachel Wood) kills Dr. Ford (Anthony Hopkins) and the Season 2 premiere where Delos finds a lake filled with dead hosts.
 Yet, it is likely fans will have to wait until the Season 2 finale to find out everything about what happened between the two events.

 Now, an eagle-eyed Westworld fan has discovered the final two episode titles thanks to HBO’s screening schedule.
 They posted the details to Reddit and fans have been speculating on what it all means ever since.